Skip to main content

 The Standard of Voluntariness

-To be considered voluntary under the ADA, a that includes or examinations must meet several key requirements.
+To be considered voluntary under the ADA, a wellness program that includes medical inquiries or examinations must meet several key requirements.
 First and foremost, participation cannot be mandatory.
 An employer cannot penalize an employee who chooses not to participate.
 This is a foundational principle that ensures your autonomy in making decisions about your health information.

 The program must also be “reasonably designed” to promote health or prevent disease.
 This standard is intended to be straightforward to meet, ensuring the program’s primary purpose is genuine wellness, not a pretext for discrimination.